-Endothelial Progenitor Cells and Malaria Pathogenesis.
-Golightly.
+Endothelial Progenitor Cells and the Pathogenesis of Cerebral Malaria.
+Golightly, Gyan.
 Despite its virulence, the pathophysiologic basis of P. falciparum disease and cerebral malaria are poorly understood.
 Sequestration of infected red blood cells (iRBCs) in the microvasculature is a major pathologic finding in P. falciparum infections.
 The repair of microvasculature damaged by infection may occur either by the proliferation or migration of local endothelial cells, or the recruitment of bone marrow-derived circulating endothelial progenitor cells (EPCs).
 We hypothesize that P. falciparum infection results in an imbalance between microvascular damage and repair.
 Cerebral malaria occurs when circulating EPCs are diminished and damaged endothelial cells cannot be replaced.
 To test this hypothesis, EPC levels and markers of bone marrow activation in P. falciparum-infected patients with different degrees of disease severity are being compared with normal uninfected controls.
 These studies are being performed in collaboration with the Noguchi Memorial Institute for Medical Research in Accra, Ghana.
-Studies to further validate this hypothesis are being performed using a mouse model system of cerebral malaria in collaboration with investigators at the Albert Einstein College of Medicine.